rubencg195/aws-website-hosting-user-auth-cognito/README.md

 - Nginx proxy with SPA routing
 - Enhanced security headers

-**⚠️ Current Status**: This option is experiencing deployment issues with the Amazon Linux 2023 platform.
-The configuration is set up but may require troubleshooting for successful deployment.
+**✅ Current Status**: Successfully resolved all deployment issues!
+The environment is now running with Green health status and serving the React application correctly.

-**💡 Pro Tip**: Perfect for production applications that need scalability and reliability, but requires more advanced AWS knowledge!
+**💡 Pro Tip**: Perfect for production applications that need scalability and reliability!
+All three hosting options are now working successfully.

 #### Option 4: Local Testing
 1. **Start development server**: `npm start`